 The wild life available in the area constitutes of jackal, fox, hare and wild boar.
-However, the downstream of the dam is lack of habitat thus there are less downstream impacts on the wild life.Other species falling under the category of biodiversity include freshwater turtle, fish and fisheries.
+However, the downstream of the dam is lack of habitat thus there are less downstream impacts on the wild life.
+Other species falling under the category of biodiversity include freshwater turtle, fish and fisheries.
 These fish are sold locally and are of economic value of around 1.6 million dollars.
 [5].

-dam structure will lead to property loss and casualties.
+As a result of seismic activity, there will be environmental disaster, social disruption and economic loss.
+The damage to dam structure will lead to property loss and casualties.
 The probability of occurrence of an earthquake is very little.
 However the severity is high rendering the downstream areas at high risk of undergoing damages.
-Considering the case of Tarbela dam, which is located 120 miles upstream of proposed Kalabagh dam and is located on the fault line, there was no damage to the dam structure as a result of severe earthquake in October 2008 in Pakistan.
+Considering the case of Tarbela dam, which is located 120 miles upstream of proposed Kalabagh dam and is located on the fault line, there was no damage to dam structure as a result of severe earthquake in October 2008 in Pakistan.